Morindhal/ACT_linux/README.md

 *Read triggers from the log and place them into a file. (look into Advanced Combat Trackers xml format to possibly make this program compatible.

-*Add the possibility to filter the data displayed when inspecting a encounter.

 *Add the possibility to scroll, both in the encounter_win and main_win if the displayed text doesn't fit in that windows height, currently only shows the number of lines that fit.

 This is very much a work in progress.